 Although we live in a community property state, the court will still need evidence of how much certain properties are worth.
 If you have records of important purchases made during or before your marriage period, these will help the court divide your property properly.
 Usually, if someone keeps the house, the other person will get property or money worth half of the home’s value.
 Particularly, locate all records related to your pets, assets, debts, life insurance, and all documents relating to any separate property you may want to claim.
 Sometimes you may need to trace your interest in property and we can help you with that.

 Both legal and emotional.
 Many divorces require a San Diego divorce attorney or at least a mediator to help sort out all the fine details.
 These professionals can also help you see your spouse as little as possible, which can help keep emotions down.
 If you and your spouse are somewhat civil, put serious consideration into mediation.
 It is a much cheaper and civil alternative for filing divorce.
 You also may probably need a few therapy sessions and there is no stigma to this.
 Divorce is a difficult and emotional process.
 Don’t go through it alone.
 At very least, speak with a few close friends.
-There are many types of mediation – Call or meet with us to get informed.
+There are many types of mediation – Call us today at (619) 627-0274 to get informed.

 If you and your spouse are on good enough terms, you should discuss child custody together.
 Whoever is closest to the children may elect to be their primary care provider, but know that each case is individual.
 Kids are the happiest and healthiest when they see both parents on a regular basis.
 As to you, your spouse, or the father or mother of the child, you may not like each other but hopefully you can walk away from this marriage or relationship being civil to each other.